Baldpet/visit-corfu/README.md

 * Microsoft Edge
     * Underlined color styles in the Summer, Easter and Places pages are not showing.
 * Firefox
     * No issues detected
+* Chrome
+    * No issues detected

 ## __Deployment__

+There were a number of steps taken to deploy the website onto GitHub Pages.

+1. The code was written on an online IDE - Gitpod.
+2. The code was then pushed to GitHub where it is stored on a public repository.
+3. Under the settings section of the GitHub repository there is a sub-heading of GitHub Pages.
+4. In this section the master brach of the project has been selected.
+5. Then the publish to GitHub Pages button was pressed to publish the site onto Github Pages.

+There is no difference between the deployed version and the development version.

+The code can be run locally through clone or download.
+By opening the repository and and being in the main 'code' section there is a button 'clone or download'.
+This button will provide a link that you can use on your desktop or download as a ZIP file.

 ## __Credits__